 Mr. Brass previously served as a Supervising Assistant Prosecutor in the Middlesex County Prosecutor’s Office and an Assistant Prosecutor in the Essex County Prosecutor’s Office.
 His prosecutorial experience included homicide, arson, sexual assault, aggravated assault, robbery, computer fraud, burglary, white collar crimes and drug related offenses.

-Mr. Brass served as a Trustee of the New Jersey State Bar Association, and as the Trustee Liaison to the Criminal Law Section and the Anti-Trust Section, from 2008 to 2014.
-He served as the New Jersey State Bar Association’s representative on the New Jersey Supreme Court Committee on Model Criminal Jury Charges, from 2011 to 2013.
-Mr. Brass is a member of the New Jersey State Bar Judicial Administration Committee, and is a member of the New Jersey Institute for Continuing Legal Education Advisory Committee.
-He is also a Past Chair of the State Bar Association Criminal Law Section and, presently serves as the Chair of the State Bar Association Senior Lawyers Special Committee.
+He also has served as a Trustee of the New Jersey State Bar Association, and as the Trustee Liaison to the Criminal Law Section and the Anti-Trust Section, from 2008 to 2014; and, is a Past Chair of the State Bar Association Criminal Law Section He served as the New Jersey State Bar Association’s representative on the New Jersey Supreme Court Committee on Model Criminal Jury Charges; a member of the New Jersey State Bar Judicial Administration Committee; a member of the New Jersey Institute for Continuing Legal Education Advisory Committee; and, as the Chair of the State Bar Association Senior Lawyers Special Committee.
+Mr. Brass presently serves as a mentor to young lawyers with the State Bar Association’s Mentoring Program; and, serves on the State Bar Association’s Meetings and Planning Committee.

 Mr. Brass has testified on behalf of the New Jersey State Bar Association before the New Jersey Senate Budget and Appropriations Committee and the New Jersey Assembly Judiciary Committee, relative to proposed legislation concerning bail reform and speedy trial issues.
 He has served as the Chair of the State Bar Association’s Ad Hoc Committee on the Prosecutors Study Commission, and as a member of the State Bar Association’s Mandatory CLE Advisory Committee.